 The preference for a boat mill rather than a land based mill had many advantages, although the initial cost was high for a boat mill - it still contained exactly the same mechanisms as a land based mill but it also included the boats it floated on, however it did not involve the construction of a leat or millpond and there was little likelihood of a large river drying up in summer & as the water levels started to drop then the boatmill could be moved to a more suitable position.
 Also there were no extortionate ground rents to pay other than the local river tax to the landowner

-The mill could either be positioned midstream which required access by boat for ferrying the grain & then flour back to the waiting cart or near the bank where access by a boardwalk or gangplank was easier as depicted in the model shown here.
+The mill could be positioned midstream which required access by boat for ferrying the grain & then flour back to the waiting cart, alternatively near to the bank where access by a boardwalk or gangplank was easier as depicted in the model shown here.

 Most important of all was the need for a steady controllable flow of current which could power the often huge waterwheels - many of which were 6 metres in width & diameter.

-The boats two hulls needed very secure anchoring to ensure they did not break loose, often the method used was to insert heavy posts angled towards upstream and hammered deep into the river bottom on which to fix their chains, these often became a hazard to other boats -particularly if the mill had moved to another location & there are many reports of severe damage to other boats upon running into an abandoned anchor post and there were many disputes between boat millers & owners of freight barges who didn't consider millers to be classed as proper boatmen & there was often intense rivalry.
+The boats two hulls needed very secure anchoring to ensure they did not break loose, often the method used was to insert heavy posts angled towards upstream and hammered deep into the river bed on which to fix their chains, these often became a hazard to other boats, particularly if the mill had moved to another location & there are many reports of severe damage to other boats upon running into an abandoned anchor post.
+There were many disputes between boat millers & owners of freight barges who didn't consider millers to be classed as proper boatmen & there was often intense rivalry.

 Unfortunately, boat mills were frequently involved in accidents of one kind or another.
 They were never built with any means of proper navigation, no tiller, no keel & should they break loose then they would be swept away downstream turning sideways and backwards until they either ran aground or worse still struck a bridge.
 Fire was another hazard due to their construction frequently being made entirely of wood, Bearings overheating - a problem common to all types of mill could result in a major fire if the miller was not attentive & being surrounded by water seemed to be of little help.

-Another major hazard in the colder parts of Europe was Winter ice breaking up and huge chunks would come hurtling down in the early Spring thaw & many mills were towed into Winter harbours where they were protected from the worst of the Winter flood.
+Another major hazard in the colder parts of Europe was winter ice breaking up,huge chunks would come hurtling down in the early Spring thaw & many mills were towed into Winter harbours where they were protected from the worst of the Winter flood.

 Little now remains of the original boat mills, a few managed to keep going right up till the 1960's and quite possibly one or two may still be in operation .

-Although some of the German boat mills were huge superbly made craft with three floors complete with family accommodation they were more often than not quite crudely made with a single floor & parts constantly in water didn't last very long with the wheel itself expected to have main parts replaced within five years.
+Although some of the German boat mills were huge superbly made craft with three floors complete with family accommodation they were more often than not quite crudely made with a single floor, parts constantly in water didn't last very long and the wheel itself would be expected to have it's main parts replaced within five years.

 The planked hulls were often fixed together with iron clamps - like big staples - & the joints stuffed with moss which when wet swelled up & prevented leaks, a coating of tar also helped although rainwater frequently found it's way inside the hull which resulted in the boat rotting from the inside.